 For regional estimation of Rn after 2000, EO data are incorporated directly or indirectly into one of the aforementioned reanalysis datasets.
 These methods involve several assumptions or ground-based estimates of albedo, land surface temperature, and emissivity for model calibration (Bisht et al. 2005).
 Since 2000, land surface products from the Moderate Resolution Imaging Spectroradiometer (MODIS), including aerosol depth, temperature, emissivity, air temperature, dew point temperature, and albedo, have been combined and extrapolated from once-a-day measurements to daily flux at a quasi-1km resolution.
 The Clouds and Earth's Radiant Energy System (CERES) initially aboard NASA’s Tropical Rainfall Measurement Mission (TRMM) platform and later placed on NASA’s Terra and Aqua platforms, is a radiometer which collects solar-reflected, Earth-emitted, and total radiation to determine Earth’s radiation budget.
 Data is available from 2000-present at a 3-houlry, 1 degree resolution.
 Data is available from 2000-present as monthly or monthly hourly averages at 1 degree resolution.
 The Land Surface Analysis Satellite Applications Facility (LSA-SAF) (http://landsaf.meteo.pt/) has also developed a radiation budget for the land surface using The Spinning Enhanced Visible and Infrared Imager (SEVIRI) radiometer on board the Meteosat Second Generation (MSG) satellite.
 The MSG/SEVIRI platform provides 30-minute 3km resolution albedo, land surface temperature, emissivity, SW↓, and LW↓ information from 2004-present.
 Unlike CERES, which is a global product, MSG/SEVIRI operational window includes primarily the African and European continents.

-Satellite methods to estimate components of Rn are continually evolving and being evaluated against each other, including for shortwave (Ma and Pinker, 2012), longwave (Gui et al., 2010), and Rn (Bisht and Bras, 2010), and it can be anticipated that re-analysis datasets that incorporate satellite imagery will continue to be improved.
+Satellite methods to estimate components of Rn are continually evolving and being evaluated against each other, including for SW↓??
+(Ma and Pinker, 2012), LW (Gui et al., 2010), and Rn (Bisht and Bras, 2010), and it can be anticipated that re-analysis datasets that incorporate satellite imagery will continue to be improved.

-ET mapping often uses vegetation indices or land surface temperature at higher resolution (e.g. 30m, 250m, 1km) than is available from the global grids of radiation, but not all parts of the radiation budget need to be downscaled in detail.
+ET mapping often uses vegetation indices (VI?) or land surface temperature at higher resolution (e.g. 30m, 250m, 1km) than is available from the global grids of radiation, but not all parts of the radiation budget need to be downscaled in detail.
 Incoming shortwave (SW↓) and incoming longwave (LW↓) are determined primarily by atmospheric properties and are therefore often assumed homogeneous over a given cell in the global gridded products, so they can be taken directly from the gridded data, though some applications (e.g. MOD16) interpolate to the resolution of the other satellite imagery used to map vegetation indices or radiometric surface temperature (Mu et al., 2011).
 MOD16 calculates net longwave as a function grid-cell average air temperature, which is in turn taken from the global gridded dataset (GMAO MERRA) and interpolated to 1km using non-linear interpolation on the four nearest neighbors (Mu et al, 2007).